UMassCDS/IHOP-Reddit/README.md

 - Python >= 3.7
 - [Java](https://docs.oracle.com/en/java/javase/17/install/overview-jdk-installation.html) or [OpenJDK](https://openjdk.java.net/install/) (at least version 8).
 Make sure you have `JAVA_HOME` set appropriately
 - (Optional to support faster compression & customize Hadoop config for Spark) [Hadoop](https://hadoop.apache.org) at least version 3.3 is needed for Pyspark to properly decompress the Reddit zst files (see [this issue](https://stackoverflow.com/questions/64607248/configure-spark-on-yarn-to-use-hadoop-native-libraries) or [this one](https://stackoverflow.com/questions/67099204/reading-a-zst-archive-in-scala-spark-native-zstandard-library-not-available)).
 Install Hadoop and configure the environment variables using [these instructions](https://phoenixnap.com/kb/install-hadoop-ubuntu).
+- [unzstd](http://manpages.ubuntu.com/manpages/bionic/man1/unzstd.1.html) and [bzip2](https://www.sourceware.org/bzip2/) are used for recompressing the monthly Reddit dumps to bzip2 format, which Spark is more readily able to handle than the zst files.

 # Setup and Installation
 Note that [Pyspark](https://spark.apache.org/docs/latest/api/python/getting_started/install.html#dependencies) is used for training embeddings and LDA models, so you must have Java installed (at least version 8) and `JAVA_HOME` set appropriately.

-Use [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) to create the `ihop` environment by running `conda env create -f environment.yml` or install the dependencies using `pip install -r requirements.txt`.
-These include dependencies for running jupyter notebooks and the Dash application.
+Use [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) to create the `ihop` environment by running `conda env create -n ihop python=3.9`, install the package and its dependencies using `pip install .`.
+This installs everything needed for just for preprocessing data and training models.
+If you're going to run the Dash app, install using `pip install .[app]`.

-Next, install the `ihop` package to be importable for testing, development and model training scripts, run `pip install -e .[test]`.
-See [this article](https://godatadriven.com/blog/a-practical-guide-to-using-setup-py/) for more details on using `setup.py`.
+For testing and development tools, install the `ihop` package to be importable for testing, install using `pip install -e .[test]`

 ## Unity
 To install the packages on [Unity](https://unity.rc.umass.edu/docs/#modules/using/), you will need to load the python and miniconda modules, then install the package as usual with conda: